cstjean/ConferenceCall.jl/README.md

 Keys can be `Number`s or `Symbol`s.

-## Performance
+Because it is based on plain Julia methods, `@confcall` is precompilation-friendly and [Reviseable](https://github.com/timholy/Revise.jl).
+It can be useful for macros that register callbacks.

-`@confcall` is precompilation-friendly and [Reviseable](https://github.com/timholy/Revise.jl).
-However, calling these methods is moderately slow, as it involves some reflection.
+Making a conference call is moderately slow, as it involves some reflection.

 ```julia
 julia> @btime describe_object(3.0)